gideongoldin/TurkGate/README.md

 different versions of a study) is unacceptable.
 Amazon Mechanical Turk does not offer a solution for this problem.

-Likewise, exposing workers to parts of your survey (e.g., previews) prematurely may invalidate results.
+Likewise, exposing workers to parts of your survey prematurely (e.g., previews) may invalidate results.
 TurkGate enables the absolute restriction of survey previews.
 It also prevents workers from returning to a survey (even if they closed it accidentally).

 Finally, TurkGate provides a method for assigning completion codes to workers.
-Rather than using a static (i.e., insecure) code, TurkGate generates dynamic and encrypted codes that can later be validated automatically.
+Rather than using a static code (that can be shared on forums), TurkGate generates dynamic and encrypted codes that can later be validated automatically.

 ## How does TurkGate Work?

-TurkGate provides requesters with templates for using Mechanical Turk via the web interface *or* the command line tools.
 After performing a web-based installation, TurkGate initializes a database on your server to track workers, HITs, and groups.
+Any number of coordinated researchers can share one such installation.
+To control access to their surveys the researchers simply create their Mechanical Turk HITs using the templates provided for HIT creation via Mechanical Turk's web interface *or* its command line tools.

 ## More information
 Please visit the [TurkGate Wiki](https://github.com/gideongoldin/TurkGate/wiki "TurkGate Wiki") for more information.